UBCO-COSC499-Summer-2024/team-4-capstone-team-4/docs/weekly logs/TeamLog.md

 ## Overview:

-The team focused on review design document, working on the presenatation slides.
-The Kanban Board has been populated with user stories and tasks, milestones have been added, and the dashboard visuals creation has been completed.
-The next cycle will focus on [Tasks for the next cycle].
+The team focused on completing the design document and working on the presenatation slides.
+The next cycle will focus on completing the design video and setting up our laravel and docker environment.

 ## Date Range: